Monkeygogobeans/STA455/README.md

-# STA455
+# STA445
-repository for my STA455 class
+just putting my assignemnts for STA455 in here.
+Please ignore unless you are my STA445 professor